 How (and Why) Your Dog Is Making a Run for It

 Your dog may decide to roam because he’s lonely out there.
 As nice as it is to have all that open space, he may prefer your company or just be looking for a friend.
-A territorial dog may see something outside his boundary that he thinks threatens his home, and needs to get out there and ward it off.
+A territorial dog may see something outside his boundary that he thinks threatens his home, so he needs to get out there and ward it off.

 Creative Ways to Keep Your Dog in the Yard